Skip to content

 #4 Seated Piriformis Release Stretch:

-After breaking up the tissue in the piriformis.
-It is time to stretch the muscle.
 Start by sitting on a chair with your feet flat on the ground.
 Cross your right ankle over your left knee, so that your right knee is pointing out to the side.
 Grab your right knee and gently pull it into your chest until you feel a comfortable stretch in your glute muscle.
 Hold for 15-30 seconds and repeat with your left leg.
+To progress the stretch, drop your leg down to the starting position and lean forwards—as seen in the second image above.

 #5 Gluteus Medius Stretch: